When you’re off on a winter vacation, you must find the best packable down jacket. So, here is our list of the best down jackets.

-You need to check the washing instructions of each jacket to answer that question, but if your jacket is machine washable, rather than being dry clean only, you should turn the jacket inside out and wash on a cold, gentle cycle with only a small amount of laundry detergent.
+You need to check the washing instructions for each jacket to answer that question.
+Still, if your jacket is machine washable, rather than being dry clean only, you should turn the jacket inside out and wash it on a cold, gentle cycle with only a tiny amount of laundry detergent.

-Are Down Jackets Waterproof?
+Are Packable Down Jackets Waterproof?

 What Is Down Quality?

 When you purchase a quilt for your bed, you check out the quality of the down if you are going for a down quilt, and the same can be said for a down jacket.
-There will be a rating, and you need to check that this suits your needs, and isn’t too thick or too thin.
+There will be a rating, and you need to check that this suits your needs and isn’t too thick or too thin.

 BONUS INFO: Winter Packing List For Europe

 Consider this your go-to guide on what to pack when you head off to the wonders of Europe this coming winter.

 - Waterproof jacket